Crafting A Design Team Charter

 Why draft a charter?

-As design teams grow, they often realize that there’s a set of assumptions about they work they do, assumptions put on them by people outside design.
-These assumptions end up constraining the potential of the design team, and they find themselves focused on production when there is so much more they could offer.
+As design teams evolve, they often realize that there’s a set of assumptions about the work they do, assumptions put upon them by people outside design.
+These assumptions end up constraining the potential of the design team, and they find themselves focused on production and execution when there is so much more they could offer.

-I believe these charter projects have proven popular because they provide a platform for a design team to define itself, to set its own course and agenda.
-They help teams build confidence taking control of the kind of work they do, and how they do it.
+To address this, some Design teams seek to take the reins of their own identity, and a first step is the creation of a Team Charter.
+Since becoming an independent org consultant, I've helped many teams draft a charter, and I believe these charter projects have proven popular because they provide a platform for a design team to define itself, to set its own course and agenda.
+It builds confidence in taking control of the kind of work they do, and how they do it.
 This empowerment, in turn, makes the teams more effective, as they feel greater connection to their work.